reshinto/Basic_technologies_revision/automatedTests/enzyme.md

 ## Setup
 ### installation (does not include in the create-react-app)
 - install the enzyme-adapter-react-version based on the react version you are using
-> npm i --save-dev enzyme jest-enzyme enzyme-adapter-react-16
+> npm i --save-dev check-prop-types enzyme jest-enzyme enzyme-adapter-react-16
 ### file setup in xxx.test.js
 - remove the ```import {render} from "@testing-library/react";```
   - this is because we will be using enzyme instead